-In any event, back in those days I thought all you people had these things.
-And then there was the patriarchal blessing that I got which said (and this is a quote) that, "you will again be in the presence of your Father in Heaven while in the Second Estate."
+In any event, back in those days, I thought all you people had these things.
+Then there was the patriarchal blessing that I got which said, and this is a quote, "that you will again be in the presence of your Father in Heaven while in the second estate."
 That's in my patriarchal blessing.
-And I thought, well, of course; it belongs there.
+And I thought, well of course it belongs there.
 That's what we do, isn't it?
 We're Mormons.
-I mean, we're on God's team; God likes us.
+I mean we are on God's team, God likes us.
 He's paying really close attention to us.
-And when we do stuff wrong, we can look up and feel guilty.
-Actually, we can look...
-I'm disoriented here.
-I could point you to the spot if I were back home, but I'm not sure where those coordinates are at this spot.
+And I thought we were related to God in an intimate way because - well, the heavens were opened.

-In any event, I thought we were related to God in an intimate way because, well, the heavens were open.
-And therefore, it was not to me shocking when I encountered an angel.
-And I have encountered many of them, and all of them leave a vivid and permanent impression.
-I can tell you that it's been nearly 40 years since the first time I met with an angel, and I can still close my eyes and see the scene this minute.
+Therefore, it was not shocking to me when I encountered an angel.
+And I have encountered many of them.
+All of them leave a vivid and permanent impression.
+I can tell you that it's been nearly 40 years since the first time I met with an angel.
+I can still close my eyes and see the scene this minute.
 This stuff happens.
 My experiences matter only because I can testify that it happens.
 The content is nothing but voyeurism for you.
 You need to have a connection with heaven.
-The scriptures are the authorized accounts given to us that testify to these things.
+The scriptures are the authorized accounts given to us that testify of these things.
 The Lectures on Faith are trying to set it forth in a comprehensive way, so that we can all get it.
 But the Gospel is supposed to be a living, breathing, miraculous thing in your life.
 Whether I'm saved or not doesn't matter.
-What matters is whether you are saved or not.
-And the way in which you become saved is by coming to know "eternal certainty," the last words in verse 56.
-And eternal certainty is about your salvation, so that you're not dependent upon someone else for your knowledge of God, but so that you can say in your own right, "I know."
+What matters is whether you are saved.
+The way you are saved is by coming to know "eternal certainty," the last words of verse 56.
+And "eternal certainty" is about your salvation, so you are not dependent upon someone else for your knowledge of God.
+So that you can say in your own right, I know.